8 Audience Targeting Strategies from Digital Marketing Experts

 8. Keep looking forward

-These are targeting strategies that top marketers are currently using to find and reach their ideal audience.
+These are the audience targeting strategies that top marketers are currently using to find and reach their ideal customers.
 But with technologies rapidly changing, it’s important to keep looking forward to find new strategies.

 For example, Marie Lamonde, content marketing specialist at marketing reporting tool DashThis, said she is most interested in using voice search to target audiences.